-In order to maintain the accuracy and completeness of the information asked by the Income Tax Department in the applicable ITR form, the taxpayer should keep all the required documents handy in advance and be ready with up-to-date information.
-There are various essential things described below that taxpayers should keep in mind while filing an ITR.
+To ensure the accuracy and completeness of the information requested by the Income Tax Department in the applicable ITR form, you should keep all the required documents handy in advance and be ready with up-to-date information.
+Here are some essential things to keep in mind while filing your ITR.

-The government had introduced a new optional tax regime in Budget 2020.
-From FY 2020-2021 onwards, individual taxpayers have the option to choose between two tax regimes.
-Under the new regime the taxpayers can offer income to tax at a lower slab rate but the taxpayer will have to forgo various deductions and exemptions available under the old regime.
-The taxpayers are generally advised to choose the regime at the beginning of the year.
-However, if you are among the ones who were not able to make the planned investments or expenses against which you could claim the tax deduction under the old regime, you can switch to the new regime provided it leads to lower tax liability for you.
-The applicable slab rates under the old and new regime are given below:
+The government introduced a new optional tax regime in Budget 2020.
+From FY 2020-2021 onwards, individual taxpayers can choose between two tax regimes.
+Under the new regime, taxpayers can offer their income to tax at a lower slab rate.
+However, they need to forgo various deductions and exemptions available under the old regime.
+Taxpayers are generally advised to choose the regime at the beginning of the year.
+However, if you were unable to make planned investments or expenses against which you could claim the tax deduction under the old regime, you can switch to the new regime provided it leads to lower tax liability for you.
+The slab rates for Assessment Year 2023-24 (AY 2023-24) are as below :

-It is of utmost importance to select the appropriate ITR form for filing of Income Tax Returns.
+Choosing the appropriate ITR form for filing your Income Tax Returns is crucial.
 Failure to do so can result in your return not getting processed by the income tax department.
 The selection of ITR form is based on the nature of income or the category to which the taxpayer belongs.
-In case a taxpayer has filed an incorrect return form, he is most likely to receive a defect notice from the department which must be rectified within the specified time limit.
+You are most likely to receive a defect notice from the department if you file an incorrect return form, which must be rectified within the specified time limit.

 ITR 1 (SAHAJ)

-For Resident Individuals and Hindu Undivided Family (HUF) having total income upto INR 50 lakh from Salaries, One House Property, Other Sources (Interest, Dividend etc.).
+This form is for Resident Individuals and Hindu Undivided Family (HUF) having total income up to INR 50 lakh from Salaries, One House Property, and Other Sources (Interest, Dividend, etc.).

-For Individuals and HUFs having income from Salaries, House Properties (more than one house property) and Other Sources more than INR 50 lakhs.
+This form is for Individuals and HUFs having income from Salaries, House Properties (more than one house property), and Other Sources more than INR 50 lakhs.
 Individuals having Income from Capital Gains, Foreign Income/Foreign Assets also need to file this ITR Form.
 It is also applicable for Individuals/HUFs holding unlisted equity shares or directorship in a Company.